mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, these are only indicators, and each needs to be evaluated carefully on a case-by-case basis.

-For example, it is important to distinguish consolidation risk from anticompetitive concerns (also known as "antitrust").
-While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts (and in some cases, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
+For example, it is important to distinguish centralization from anticompetitive concerns (also known as "antitrust").
+While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding consolidation, only courts (and in some cases, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
 Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation, and conversely what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

 Likewise, while centralization interacts with availability, they are distinct and any relationship between them cannot be assumed without careful analysis of where and how centralization occurs.
 Centralized systems might be more available due to factors like the resources available to them, but also have greater impact when they encounter a fault; decentralized systems might be more resilient in the face of local failures, but less able to react to systemic issues.
 Furthermore, a failure due to a cut cable, power outage, or failed server is qualitatively different from the issues encountered when a core Internet function has a gatekeeper.

 For example, a large variety of Web sites might depend upon a cloud hosting provider or content delivery network; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
 Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
-In both cases, consolidation is not indicated by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.
+In both cases, centralization is not indicated by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

 ## How Centralization Occurs {#kinds}

 A function's design can exhibit centralization in a variety of ways.
 The subsections below describe different contributors to and expressions of centralization in Internet functions.
-Note that this is not a taxonomy, in that it is not necessarily complete, and there may be overlap.
+Note that this is not a taxonomy, in that it is not complete and there may be overlap.

 ### Proprietary Centralization {#direct}

 Creating of a protocol or application with a fixed role for a specific party is the most obvious form of centralization.
 Many messaging, videoconferencing, chat, social networking, and similar applications currently operate in this fashion.

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
-However, they have corresponding consolidation risk -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."
+However, their centralization is absolute -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

 Proprietary protocols and applications are not considered as being part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
 The Internet architecture and associated standards do not control them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

 ### Beneficial Centralization {#necessary}

-Some protocols and applications have goals that require the introduction of a centralized function.
-In doing so, they are explicitly relying on centralization to deliver a particular benefit.
+Some protocols and applications have goals that require centralization, because they rely on it to deliver a particular benefit.

-For example, a function that needs a single, globally coordinated “source of truth” is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.
+Often, this is due to technical necessity.
+For example, a single, globally coordinated “source of truth” is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-Another function exhibiting beneficial centralization is IP addresses allocation.
-Internet routing requires addresses to be allocated uniquely, but if a single government or company captured the addressing function, the entire Internet would be at risk of abuse by that entity.
-Similarly, the need for coordination in the Web's trust model brings consolidation risk, because of the Certificate Authority's role in communication between clients and servers.
+Or, consider IP addresses allocation.
+Internet routing requires addresses to be allocated uniquely, but if a single government or company were to capture the addressing function, the entire Internet would be at risk of abuse by that entity.
+The same benefits and risks can be seen in the Web's trust model, thanks to the Certificate Authority's role in communication between clients and servers

 Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also exhibit beneficial centralization.
 For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party at some point.
-From the perspective of those two users, the rendezvous function has consolidation risk.
+From the perspective of those two users, the rendezvous function is centralized.

-A centralized function's inherent power can also be used to beneficial ends. {{AMBITION}} notes that "centralized structures can have virtues, such as enabling publics to focus their limited attention for oversight, or forming a power bloc capable of challenging less-accountable blocs that might emerge.
+Even when not strictly necessary, centralization can be deployed to beneficial ends. {{AMBITION}} notes that "centralized structures can have virtues, such as enabling publics to focus their limited attention for oversight, or forming a power bloc capable of challenging less-accountable blocs that might emerge.
 Centralized structures that have earned widespread respect in recent centuries – including governments, corporations, and nonprofit organizations – have done so in no small part because of the intentional design that went into those structures."

 For example, when traffic from many users is mixed together in a way that can't be distinguished, censorship becomes more difficult.
-This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), but they require a degree of consolidation to meet their goals.
+This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), but they require a degree of centralization to meet their goals.

-Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing consolidation risk.
+Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing centralization.
 One commonly seen application of this kind of beneficial centralization is in content moderation functions.
 Complex and risky functions like financial services (e.g., credit card processing) can be seen as beneficially centralized into relatively few, specialized organizations, where they can received the focused attention that they require.

 When beneficial centralization is present, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or multi-stakeholder governance (see {{multi}}).
-Protocols that successfully mitigate the associated consolidation risks are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
+Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 Ultimately, deciding what is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
 Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

 ### Concentration {#indirect}

-Even when a function avoids proprietary centralization and mitigates any beneficial centralization present, it might become consolidated in practice when external factors influence its deployment, so that few or even just one entity provides the function.
+Even when a function avoids or mitigates other forms of centralization, it might become consolidated in practice when external factors influence its deployment, so that few or even just one entity provides the function.
 This document refers to this phenomenon as "concentration."
-Economic, legal, and social factors that encourage use of a central function despite the absence of such a requirement in the protocol itself can cause concentration.
+Concentration can be caused by economic, legal, social, and even cognitive factors that encourage use of a central function despite the absence of such a requirement in the protocol itself.

-Often, the factors driving concentration are related to the network effects that are so often seen on the Internet.
+Concentration is often associated with the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
-While expected and observed in many kinds of networks, network effects award asymmetric power to nodes that act as intermediaries to communication. {{SCALE-FREE}}
+While expected and observed in many kinds of networks, these effects award asymmetric power to nodes that act as intermediaries to communication. {{SCALE-FREE}}

 There may be legitimate qualitative reasons for some nodes being favoured over others.
 However, when it happens because friction against using an alternative prevents switching, benefits are accrued to services rather than users.
-If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, consolidation risk is indicated.
-Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to have less consolidation risk even when there are only a few large providers.
+If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization is indicated.

+Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to have less centralization even when users continue to favor large providers, because ease of switching creates implicit competitive pressure upon them.

 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
 While there has been some competition in social networking, a group of people who wish to communicate are often locked in by the choices that their peers make, because of the coordination required to move to a new service.